WordPress/WordPress-Documentation-Style-Guide/docs/3-language-grammar/abbreviations.md

 ## Capitalization

 Lowercase all the words in the spelled-out form except for the proper nouns.
 Words like *as*, *of*, *the*, in abbreviations are rarely capitalized - sometimes not even included in the abbreviations.
 For example, *NASA - National Aeronautics and Space Administration* doesn't include *and* in its abbreviation.
 On the contrary, the *DOT - Department of Transportation* includes an *of* in its abbreviation while also capitalizing it.
 Therefore, confirm the abbreviation and its spelled-out form for the concerned terms.
-Refer the [A-Z Word List]() for more information.
+Refer the [Word list and usage dictionary](https://make.wordpress.org/docs/style-guide/word-list/) for more information.

 ## Periods